-Since its founding by Michael H. Slayton, Ph.D. in 1994, Guided Therapy Systems (GTS) has become a world leader in ultrasonic therapy and imaging with technologies sold across the globe by many of the most recognizable and respected names in medical devices.
-GTS is the first company in the world to develop and commercialize products that combine ultrasound imaging with intense therapeutic ultrasound, offering physicians the unprecedented ability to image and treat with the same equipment, thus targeting and evaluating tissue prior, during and after a procedure.
-In 2004 Guided Therapy Systems separated into two companies – Ardent Sound, Inc. would serve as the commercial manufacturer of diagnostic ultrasound imaging devices, while GTS incubated new commercial opportunities for its intense therapeutic ultrasound platforms.
+Since its founding in 1994 by Michael H. Slayton, Ph.D., Guided Therapy Systems (GTS) has become a world leader in ultrasound imaging and therapy with technologies sold across the globe by many of the most recognizable and respected names in medical devices.
+In fact, GTS is the first company in the world to develop and commercialize products that combine both ultrasound imaging and intense therapeutic ultrasound to offer physicians the unprecedented ability to image and treat with the same equipment, thus targeting and evaluating tissue prior, during and after a procedure.

-Today GTS has more than 200 patents issued, published, and pending in support of our imaging and Intense Therapeutic Ultrasound (ITU) technologies as we continue to create new ultrasound technologies that diagnose, treat and heal injury.
+Today GTS has more than 250 patents issued, published, and pending in support of our imaging and Intense Therapeutic Ultrasound (ITU) technologies as we continue to create new ultrasound technologies.